securefederatedai/openfl/README.md

 ### Background
-OpenFL builds on the [OpenFederatedLearning](https://github.com/IntelLabs/OpenFederatedLearning) framework, which was a collaboration between Intel and the University of Pennsylvania (UPenn) to develop the [Federated Tumor Segmentation (FeTS, www.fets.ai)](https://www.fets.ai/) platform (grant award number: U01-CA242871).
+OpenFL builds on a collaboration between Intel and the University of Pennsylvania (UPenn) to develop the [Federated Tumor Segmentation (FeTS, www.fets.ai)](https://www.fets.ai/) platform (grant award number: U01-CA242871).

 The grant for FeTS was awarded to the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at UPenn (PI: S. Bakas) from the [Informatics Technology for Cancer Research (ITCR)](https://itcr.cancer.gov/) program of the National Cancer Institute (NCI) of the National Institutes of Health (NIH).